Shopify: Deferred Revenue and Fulfillment Based Revenue Recognition

 Bookkeep's Shopify integration provides seamless connectivity between your Shopify store and accounting platform.
 This integration includes an Ecommerce journal entry feature that automatically records daily sales data from the previous day into your accounting system.
 This ensures that your financial records are always up-to-date and accurate, without the need for manual data entry.

-For more complex entities, booking sales prior to fulfillment does not meet their accounting revenue recognition requirements.
-This led to the development of Bookkeep's Shopify Fulfillment Revenue Recognition Journal Entry.
-This entry supports entities that require revenue recognition upon fulfillment of an order.
+For more complex entities, recording sales prior to fulfillment does not meet their revenue recognition requirements.
+To address this, Bookkeep developed the Shopify Fulfillment Revenue Recognition Journal Entry.
+This entry supports entities that recognize revenue upon fulfillment, since the standard Ecommerce journal entry does not account for whether an item has been fulfilled.

-Additionally, Bookkeep now automates the recognition of fulfilled refunds.
-This feature reviews all returns and incorporates fulfilled returns into the fulfillment revenue recognition journal entry.
-These fulfilled returns will appear as a separate line within the journal entry, providing clear visibility.
+Additionally, Bookkeep now automates the recognition of fulfilled refunds and canceled fulfillments—both critical for accurately understanding true revenue.
+This feature reviews all returns and incorporates fulfilled returns into the Fulfillment Revenue Recognition journal entry.
+Fulfilled returns appear as a separate line within the entry for clear visibility.
+Canceled fulfillments also appear on their own line, representing sales that were previously recognized but later reversed, requiring a reduction of sales and a return of the amount to deferred revenue.

 Below, we will explain how this process of financial data flow operates.
 You will need the Ecommerce entry and Fulfillment Revenue Recognition entry working in parallel to capture the deferred revenue first and the revenue once fulfilled.